Bachelor of Science in Civil Engineering

 Includes any CER elective or a 200-level or higher MER, IER, SER, MA, BIO or CHE course with department chair approval.

-Graduates of the Civil Engineering program shall become successful professionals recognized for their:
+Within four to seven years following graduation, graduates of the civil engineering program shall become successful professionals recognized for their:

 - Pursuit of intellectual, personal and professional development.